-Another important implication of the present research is that a downward head tilt might be relevant not only to reliable perceptions of anger (i.e., consensus among viewers, as was demonstrated in Studies 1 through 3) but also to accurate perceptions of anger (i.e., valid judgments based on the criterion of an encoder's felt emotional experience, as was demonstrated in Study 4).
-Indeed, drawing on a Brunswikian lens model framework (Brunswik, 1956; also see Hall, Horgan, & Murphy, 2019), the present findings suggest that a downward head tilt is likely to be both a valid cue of anger and a cue utilized to form perceptions of anger.
-Future studies might adopt this approach to test whether downward head tilt mediates accurate interpersonal communication of anger.
+Another important implication of the present research is that a downwards head tilt might be relevant not only to reliable perceptions of anger (i.e., consensus among viewers, as was demonstrated in Studies 1 through 3) but also to accurate perceptions of anger (i.e., valid judgments based on the criterion of an encoder's felt emotional experience, as was demonstrated in Study 4).
+Indeed, drawing on a Brunswikian lens model framework (Brunswik, 1956; also see Hall, Horgan, Murphy, 2018), the present findings suggest that a downwards head tilt is likely to be both a valid cue of anger and a cue utilized to form perceptions of anger.
+Future studies might adopt this approach to test whether downwards head tilt mediates accurate interpersonal communication of anger.

-One limitation of the current research is that we examined the effect of only one head movement on the perceived intensity of emotion expressions, and only with eye gaze directed forward.
-Several other head movements are also likely to have implications for emotion perception, including an upward head tilt (Coulson, 2004; Livingstone & Palmer, 2016; Mignault & Chaudhuri, 2003; Tracy & Robins, 2007; Witkower & Tracy, 2019a), head yaw (Hess, Adams, & Kleck, 2004), and head roll (Bee, Franke, & Andreé, 2009; Krumhuber et al., 2007).
-In fact, findings from one prior study suggest that head yaw (i.e., horizontal head movement, consistent with the "no" gesture), when paired with an averted eye gaze, can decrease recognition of anger and increase recognition of fear by communicating an avoidance orientation (Hess et al., 2004).
-Given the opposite pattern uncovered in the present work, downward head tilt appears to have a notably different effect on emotion communication than head yaw and therefore is likely to capitalize on a different visual mechanism.
-As demonstrated here, the effect of downward head tilt can be explained with the actionunit imposter account, but future research is needed to explore the visual mechanisms responsible for other related effects.
+One limitation of the current research is that we examined the effect of only one head movement on the perceived intensity of emotion expressions, and only with eve gaze directed forward.
+Several other head movements are also likely to have implications for emotion perception, including an upward head tilt (Tracy & Robins, 2007; Coulson, 2004; Witkower & Tracy, 2018; Livingstone & Palmer, 2016; Mignault & Chaudhuri, 2003), head yaw (Hess, Adams, & Kleck, 2004), and head roll (Krumhuber, Manstead, & Kappas, 2007; Bee, Franke, & Andre, 2009).
+In fact, findings from one prior study suggest that head yaw (i.e., horizontal head movement, consistent with the "no" gesture), when paired with an averted eye gaze, can decrease recognition of anger and increase recognition of fear, by communicating an avoidance orientation (Hess, Adams, & Kleck, 2004).
+Given the opposite pattern uncovered in the present work, downward-head tilt appears to have a notably different effect on emotion communication than head yaw, and therefore is likely to capitalize on a different visual mechanism.
+As demonstrated here, the effect of downwards-head tilt can be explained with the action-unit imposter account, but future research is needed to explore the visual mechanisms responsible for other related effects.

-A second limitation of the current research is that only one White male target was used to express emotions in both Studies 1 and 2.
+A second limitation of the current research is that only one white male target was used to express emotions in both Studies 1 and 2.
 However, this limitation is partially addressed by Study 3, which included six targets who varied in gender.
-Furthermore, in Study 4, 30 Polish-speaking targets, varying in gender, spontaneously displayed downward head tilting while displaying anger, suggesting that the tendency to use this head movement generalizes at least to some extent.
+Furthermore, in Study 4, 30 Polishspeaking targets, varying in gender, spontaneously displayed downward head tilting while displaying anger, suggesting that the tendency to use this head movement generalizes at least to some extent.
 Nonetheless, examining the effect of head tilt on emotion expression recognition across a broader range of targets who vary in ethnicity and age is an important direction for future research.

-Another important direction for future research is to examine whether the addition of a downward head tilt to a prototypical anger expression might increase perceptions of a broader array of antisocial messages beyond anger.
-For example, anger is theoretically intertwined with dominance; dominant strategists are likely to engage in outbursts of anger and capitalize on anger to elicit fear in subordinates (Cheng, Tracy, & Henrich, 2010).
-Given that facial expressions of anger elicit perceptions of dominance (Hareli, Shomrat, & Hess, 2009; Tiedens, 2001), it is likely that the combination of a downward head tilt and an anger facial expression would also increase perceptions of dominance.
-As noted above, prior work has shown that the combination of a downward head tilt and a neutral facial expression is strongly perceived as conveying dominance; future work is needed to determine whether the images examined here, featuring an anger expression and a downward head tilt, elicit even stronger dominance perceptions or whether the distinct-emotion signal conveyed by the anger facial expression dilutes any other antisocial message.
+Another important direction for future research is to examine whether the addition of a downwards head tilt to a prototypical anger expression might increase perceptions of a broader array of antisocial messages, beyond anger.
+For example, anger is theoretically intertwined with dominance; dominant strategists are likely to engage in outbursts of anger, and capitalize on anger to elicit fear in subordinates (Cheng, Tracy, & Henrich, 2010).
+Given that facial expressions of anger elicit perceptions of dominance (Hareli, Shomrat, & Hess, 2009; Tiedens, 2001), it is likely that the combination of a downwards-head tilt and an anger facial expression would also increase perceptions of dominance.
+As noted above, prior work has shown that the combination of a downward head tilt and a neutral facial expression is strongly perceived as conveying dominance; future work is needed to determine whether the images examined here, featuring an anger expression and a downwards-head tilt, elicit even stronger dominance perceptions, or whether the distinct-emotion signal conveyed by the anger facial expression dilutes any other anti-social message.